Subscribe Today

 How typically does the organization employ ethical problem-solving processes?

 Think about an organization.
 Read the statements and circle the number of the statements that Need Attention within your organization.
 While they may not yet be 'ethical issues' they are areas that could be improved upon.
 Compare responses with others on your team and identify the most frequently selected statements.
-These can become the focus area for your organizational development goals.
+This ethical-assessment can become the focus area for your organizational development goals.

-Ethical Communication Patterns
+Ethics-assessment of Communication Patterns

-Work Team 1.
-Mutual trust and respect exist within the organization and among the groups.
+1. Mutual trust and respect exist within the organization and among the groups.

 2. There is respect for the views of others.